Gizra/Gizra-Way-Book/views.md

 Then, we can specify which parts of the content will display.
 We need to choose between `fields` or `content`.

 When you choose `fields`, it means that you can choose which fields from the content type the View will display.
-In our case we want to display the post title, so under _Format_ we will select to show `Fields`, and under _Fields_ section we will add the `Content: Title`  which is the node title field.
+In our case we want to display the post title, so under _Format_ we will select to show `Fields`, and under _Fields_ section we will leave the `Content: Title` field (the node title) which is come by default.

 ![](images/views/fields.png)